Create

 }

-This will create a User with name "John Doe", an introductory Post, both of which will be returned with their autogenerated IDs.
+This creates a User with name "John Doe" and an introductory post.
+Both should be returned with their autogenerated IDs.

 connectOrCreate relationships

-If a related node has a @unique or @id directive defined, connectOrCreate can be used in a nested create to perform a MERGE operation on the related node, creating a new relationship and the related node if it doesn’t exist.
+If a related node has the @unique directive defined, connectOrCreate can be used in a nested create to perform a MERGE operation on the related node.
+This will create a new relationship and the related node if it doesn’t exist yet.

 Consider the following type definitions: